What’s an OWL?

 - Learn to safely handle and interpret for Lindsay’s mammals, reptiles, and invertebrates ambassadors*.

-- Provide husbandry care for Lindsay’s domestic animal ambassadors.
+- Regularly attends onsite weekly shift and provide husbandry care for Lindsay’s domestic animal ambassadors*.

 - Participate in professional development activities, and much more!